encelo/nCine_JobSystem_Presentation/slides.md

 - When the number of jobs increases, the total time goes down, up to a certain point
 - The single thread tests run on a special serial job system that has no synchronization
 - When using all logical cores, speedup decreases and $\sigma$ increases (contention on shared resources)
-  - $\sigma$ is the standard deviation, a measure of the amount of variation of the values arout its mean
+  - $\sigma$ is the standard deviation, a measure of the amount of variation of the values around its mean

 ---